 Applying social science to weather and climate related issues

-The CRCR has developed substantial experience and capabilities for undertaking collaborative research projects, and brings this expertise to bear in developing long-term research initiatives to apply state-of-the-art social science to weather and climate related issues with researchers at OU's National Weather Center, Sandia National Laboratories and experts and researchers at many other Universities.
+The CRCM has developed substantial experience and capabilities for undertaking collaborative research projects, and brings this expertise to bear in developing long-term research initiatives to apply state-of-the-art social science to weather and climate related issues with researchers at OU's National Weather Center, Sandia National Laboratories and experts and researchers at many other Universities.

 Understanding and managing weather related risks